Clarinet Sonata (Mendelssohn)

-The Clarinet Sonata in E-flat major (MWV Q15) is a composition for clarinet and piano by Felix Mendelssohn.
+The Clarinet Sonata in E♭ major (MWV Q15) is a composition for clarinet and piano by Felix Mendelssohn.

 Background

 What little information is available about the history of the work can be summarized as follows.
 The only wind instrument for which Felix Mendelssohn wrote any solo works is the clarinet.
 The famous clarinettist Heinrich Baermann and his son Carl for whom Mendelssohn composed the Konzertstücke opp.
 113 and 114 (for clarinet, bassett horn and piano), were two of his close friends.
 These Konzertstücke are virtuoso concertante works, but the Sonata in E-flat major, written by Mendelssohn in 1824, when he was only 15, is genuine chamber music: the clarinet and the piano are both used equally as a melody and an accompaniment instrument, but the demands on the clarinettist are far more modest than in opp.
 113 and 114.
 Albert Rice describes it as a musically weak student work.
 The various playing characteristics of the clarinet are not fully exploited; instead, Mendelssohn focuses more on the cantabile character of the instrument – as he does in his orchestral works.

 There is no specific information about the history of origin of this sonata.
 For some time, the copy owned by the Deutsche Staatsbibliothek Berlin – Preußischer Kulturbesitz was the only known source of the work, on the title page of which the copyist noted in ink: "Sonate für B Clarinette u.
 Pianoforte / von Mendelssohn Bartholdi."
 The following remarks were added by another hand, also in ink: "NB: Dieser Titel befindet sich nicht darauf [Refers to the version used by the copyist – probably the autograph], sondem bloß die Zu-Eignung an mich! / 1824."
 [NB: This title is not written on it, but only the dedication to me is! / 1824].
 Furthermore, "Kaskel in Dresden" was added in pencil.